Imads608/Pokemon_Battle_Simulator/README.md

 Future Features that could be added:
 - Connect to a Database to get all pokemon metadata
 - Include later generations to game
-- Online System Architecture
 - Implement AI

-Estimated Finish Date: Fall 2019
+Estimated Finish Date: Uknown at the moment

 Please checkout the Project's Wiki for more information